JamesHovet/ThomasTheTankEngine/README.md

 - The Entity Component System architecture itself
 - autogeneration (via python scripts and #include directives) of components and their memory lifecycles
 - a "Family" or component tuple system for iterating over components
-- Cubes on the screen generated from the component data, as well as a basic debug camera hooked up to a game controller
 - Serialization and deserialization of all entity data
+- A somewhat useful editor

 Big Milestones to come:
-- A relatively featured editor
 - Mesh importing
 - True multithreading (the groundwork is there but its early days)
 - More advanced rendering